muskanagarwal23/Food-Web/README.md

 -to use state variables "this.state" which is a big object and can contain many state variables -"this.setState" used to update these state variables -componentDidMount() is used to make API calls because this funtion is called after the component is rendered

+#custom hooks
+-useMenu :- to fetch the menu data from api
+-useStatus :- to show the user is offline and show the status

+#lazyloading
+-suspense
+-fallback